“Wish” Topiary on Display Ahead of the EPCOT International Flower & Garden Festival -

 What's Happening:

-- EPCOT International Flower & Garden Festival is almost here, taking place from February 28 through March 27, 2024.
+- The EPCOT International Flower & Garden Festival is almost here, taking place from February 28th through March 27th, 2024.

 - Fans of the Disney animated film Wish will love this little sneak peek at what you'll see at EPCOT.